-We have mapped out the entire process in seven steps to give you an idea of what small and larger milestones to expect on the way.
+We have broken down the process of designing a showroom into seven steps to give you an idea of the major and minor milestones along the way.

 1. Analysis of objectives and requirements